Skip to content

 Callable options

-Both name and message allow a block.
+Both name and message (and since 3.14.4 confirm_button_label and cancel_button_label) allow a block.
 Within this block, you gain access to all attributes of Avo::ExecutionContext along with the record (if on show view), resource, arguments and view.

 Customize the name